-BORN Agents and their supervisors must adhere to BORN policy HR-10 Termination and Cessation of Employment when a decision is taken to terminate their role.
+The policy provides that BORN Agents and their supervisors must adhere to BORN policy HR-10 Termination and Cessation of Employment when a decision is taken to terminate their role.
 Badge and key return are part of HR-10 Termination and Cessation of Employment.
 The written notification detailed in HR-10 sets out:

 - Name of the Agent

 - Date at which access is to be terminated and reason(s) for termination

-- Name of Agent
+- $\circ \quad \text{Name of Agent} \\$

-- Termination date
+- o Termination date

 - Reasons for termination

 - Date at which identification card, access card and/or keys will be returned by the Agent to the Privacy Officer

-Where a BORN System Hosting Provider agent with access to the Data Centre is terminating their employment, the System Hosting Provider Director forwards the termination date to CHEO Security and the badge is de-activated on the last day of employment.
+Where a BORN System Hosting Provider agent with access to the Data Centre is terminating their employment, the policy provides that the System Hosting Provider Director forwards the termination date to CHEO Security and the badge is de-activated on the last day of employment.
 This is captured in the log of agents with access to the Data Centre and maintained by the Secure System Hosting Provider.